 It is anticipated that the economic impact of the COVID-19 pandemic will be significant.
 Figures released by the Office for National Statistics (ONS) showed that the UK Gross Domestic Product (GDP) was estimated to have fallen by a record 20.4% in Quarter 2 (April to June) 2020, marking the second consecutive quarterly decline after it fell by 2.2% in Quarter 1 (January to March) 2020.
-This means the UK economy is now in recession and there is considerable uncertainty as to how quickly the economy will recover following the easing of lockdown restrictions over the summer.
-The District's economy has been adversely impacted by the recession. with unemployment increasing significantly.
-Unemployment is expected to increase further Government's Coronavirus Job Retention scheme (furlough) closes at the end of October.
+This means the UK economy is now in recession and there is considerable uncertainty as to how guickly the economy will recover following the easing of lockdown restrictions over the summer.
+The District's economy has been adversely by recession, impacted the with unemployment increasing significantly.
+Unemployment is expected to increase further once the Government's Coronavirus Job Retention scheme (furlough) closes at the end of October.